Chang-Yu-Chang/emergent-coexistence/README.md

 - `folder_pipeline` is the full path directory of `pipeline/` described above.
 - `folder_data` is the full path directory of `data/` described above.

 For this project on my local end, I specified the directory as followed.
-I will abbreviate the directory `"~/Desktop/lab/emergent-coexistence/analysis/"` into `"analysis/`, otherwise the full path is specified if I refer to another directory.
+I will abbreviate the directory `"~/Desktop/lab/emergent-coexistence/processing_scripts"` into `"processing_scripts`, otherwise the full path is specified if I refer to another directory.

 ```
-> folder_script <- "~/Desktop/lab/emergent-coexistence/analysis/"
+> folder_script <- "~/Desktop/lab/emergent-coexistence/processing_scripts"
 > folder_pipeline <- "~/Dropbox/lab/emergent-coexistence/pipeline/"
 > folder_data <- "~/Dropbox/lab/emergent-coexistence/data/"
 ```